-Tourism 2020 is a whole-of-government and industry long-term strategy to build the resilience and competitiveness of Australia’s tourism industry and grow its economic contribution.
+Tourism 2020 was a whole-of-government and industry long-term strategy to build the resilience and competitiveness of Australia’s tourism industry and grow its economic contribution.

-Tourism 2020 focuses on improving the industry’s performance and competitiveness by pursuing new opportunities for growth and addressing supply-side factors.
+Tourism 2020 focused on improving the industry’s performance and competitiveness by pursuing new opportunities for growth and addressing supply-side factors.

-Tourism Australia shares this goal with the Australian tourism industry and federal, state and territory governments in an effort to maximise tourism’s economic contribution to the Australian people.
+Tourism Australia shared this goal with the Australian tourism industry and federal, state and territory governments in an effort to maximise tourism’s economic contribution to the Australian people.

-Tourism 2020 focuses on improving the industry’s performance by pursuing opportunities to increase consumer spending and address supply-side factors.
-The strategy is being implemented in three phases; we are nearing the end of the ‘seeing the results’ phase.
-In 2017/18, we continued to champion Tourism 2020.
-We also began planning for the years beyond 2020, working with Austrade and state and territory governments as part of an industry-led committee.
+Tourism 2020 focused on improving the industry’s performance by pursuing opportunities to increase consumer spending and address supply-side factors.
+The strategy was being implemented in three phases and we also began planning for the years beyond 2020, working with Austrade and state and territory governments as part of an industry-led committee, up until the coronavirus pandemic.

 Read more about the Tourism 2020 strategy.

-We are on track to achieve our goal of more than A$115 billion in overnight spend by 2020.
+We were on track to achieve our goal of more than A$115 billion in overnight spend by 2020.
 At 30 March 2018, overnight visitor expenditure reached $107.4 billion, up 6 per cent on the previous year.
-Recent forecasts indicate that overnight visitor spend will reach $131 billion by 2020.1.
+Before the pandemic, forecasts indicated that overnight visitor spend would reach $131 billion by 2020/21.

 Australian Government priorities